 Waste and pollution are global concerns that contribute to climate change.
 By rethinking our purchasing habits and considering the end of life of everything we use or consume, we can extend the life of our products, as we shift from a throw-away society to one that recognizes our planet’s limits.

-York Region has several resident-focused initiatives that support a circular economy.
+York Region works with community and municipal partners to provide several resident-focused initiatives that support a circular economy.

-- Backyard Composting — Returning nutrients to the soil
+- Backyard Composting — Returns nutrients to the soil

-- Curbside Giveaway Days — Exchanging used items
+- Curbside Giveaway Days — Event days to exchange used items

-- Durham York Energy Centre — Converting garbage into energy
+- Durham York Energy Centre — Converts garbage into energy

-- Good Food — Providing education to reduce household food waste
+- Good Food — Provides education to reduce household food waste

-- Lendery — Borrowing household items from libraries
+- Lendery — Locations for borrowing household items

-- Reduce Single-Use Items — Providing education on reducing single-use items
+- Reduce Single-Use Items — Provides education on reducing single-use items

 - Repair Café — Events where volunteer fixers repair items

-- Textile Recycling — Textile/clothing donation bins at waste depots
+- Textile Recycling — Textile/clothing donation bins located at waste depots

 What Businesses and Organizations Can Do